hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 4. Re-execute the pre-flight check, and proceed with the upgrade.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

+## Ironic intermitently set maintenance mode to True during installation {#ironic}

+This issue can happen during the update of undercloud or overcloud nodes.
+The update will fail for one or more nodes.

+**Symptoms:**

+If the update fails:

+1. Execute the `ironic node-show` command:

+		ironic node-show <uuid>

+2. In the output, check the `last_error` field for an error similar to the following:

+	During sync_power_state, max retries exceeded for node 81baacd5-657e-476f-b7ef, node state None does not match expected state

+	'None'.
+Updating DB state to 'None' Switching node to maintenance mode.

+**Solution**

+1. Execute the `nova list` command to determine which node(s) is in a error state.

+2. Execute the `nova show <instance-id>` to verify if the error message reports the node(s) is in maintenance mode.

+3. If any node is maintenance mode, run the `ironic node-list` command to determine if the node(s) should in maintenance mode.

+4. Change the node(s) to false for the maintenance option, using the following command:

+		`ironic node-update <id> replace maintenance=False`

 ---
 ####OpenStack trademark attribution